 The IVC can be seen as including three inter-related activities.
 The first of these encompasses firms' knowledge-sourcing.
 Roper et al. (2008) identify five different types of knowledge-sourcing activity: intramural R&D (Shelanski and Klein 1995), customer linkages (Joshi and Sharma 2004), supplier and external-consultant linkages (Horn 2005), competitor and joint-venture linkages (Link et al. 2005) and university/public-research-centre linkages (Roper et al. 2004).
 In practice, knowledge-sourcing activities do not occur in isolation - some complement each other, while others are substitutes.
 Firms' knowledge-sourcing strategies will also depend on the strength of their existing knowledge base and absorptive capacity.
-The second activity in the IVC involves the transformation depending upon firm characteristics, resources and capabilities (Griliches 1992; Love and Roper 1999).
+The second activity in the IVC involves the transformation of knowledge into marketable innovation outputs, with the success of any transformation depending upon firm characteristics, resources and capabilities (Griliches 1992; Love and Roper 1999).
 The third activity in the IVC relates to exploitation with implications for business performance (Roper et al. 2008; Geroski et al. 1993).

-Here we are primarily concerned with firms' knowledge transformation and exploitation activities and how these relate to firm performance.
+Here, we are primarily concerned with firms' knowledge transformation and exploitation activities and how these relate to firm performance.
 The following section outlines the processes by which knowledge obtained through R&D can impact on firms' innovation output.